capjamesg/highlight.js/README.md

 - Coronation Street
 - Silicon Valley

+The image below shows the highlights in the above URL displayed on a page:

 ![A screenshot of four highlighted bullet points in a list of TV shows](screenshot.png)

+## Related Works

+To highlight an entire paragraph on a page, check out [fragmention.js](https://github.com/capjamesg/fragmention.js).

 ## Contributing